 On April 26, 2022, after being diagnosed with Stage 4 cancer, Noonan was honored by San Jose Mayor Sam Liccardo with a city proclamation.
 Liccardo called him “an incredible champion and cheerleader for our community.”

-As news of his death spread this week, accolades were posted to social media.
+As news of his death spread through the community, accolades were posted to social media.
 “He spent his time cultivating relationships, connecting people, and caring about his community,” longtime friend Steve Enders wrote.
 “He was always such a positive, helpful, friendly person,” recalled promoter Bruce Labadie.

 Joe was preceded in death by his mother, Jacqueline C. Noonan (Amody) and is survived by his father Joseph F. Noonan; his sister Jennifer N. Smoker, her husband Lonnie, and his nephew Isaac; his uncle Kenneth Noonan, his wife Ruthanne, four cousins and their families.

 Friends and family are also welcomed to make donations of any amount to one of two charities Joe Noonan passionately endorsed: Hunger at Home and the Bay Area Furniture Bank.